themadcreator/gosper-rs/README.md

-This library implements several methods for arbitrary precision continued fraction arithmetic based on Bill Gosper's inspired preprint work in the 2nd appendix of the MIT HAKMEM publication, where he writes:
+This library implements several methods for arbitrary precision continued fraction arithmetic based on Bill Gosper's inspired preprint work in the 2nd appendix of the MIT HAKMEM publication[^1], where he writes:

 >> [Abstract](https://perl.plover.com/classes/cftalk/INFO/gosper.txt): Contrary
 >> to everybody, [...] continued fractions are not only perfectly amenable to